 However, the best way to take advantage of these two types of protective foams is to work with a packaging designer to ensure that the most suitable formulation is used for each item.

-At Creopack, we have state-of-the-art equipment and in-depth expertise that allows us to offer custom packaging solutions to our customers.
+At Creopack, we have state-of-the-art equipment and in-depth expertise that allows us to offer custom crating services to our customers.
 Contact us to find out how we can help you protect your products.